ckunte/m-one/inc/model.typ

 = Building a model

-#figure(
-  image("/img/model.png", width: 100%),
-  caption: [
-    Building this model from scratch with error-checking, testing for integrity, and preparing for pushover ]
-) <model>

 A few months ago, I found the need to rebuild a complex finite element model of a jacket substructure.
 This was after exhausting the option of modifying one built by an agency.
 I needed to shift two of jacket's horizontal frames in the water column, and move to re-align all associated frames and elements.
 Thereafter port the model to USFOS@holmas_usfos_theory error-free, re-code loads, hydrodynamic properties, marine growth, and re-attach foundation model before proceeding to perform a series of non-linear progressive collapse analyses.

 Every time I tried modifying the geometry of the existing model, I found the highly fragmented launch truss in my way.
 The more I tried changing it, the more I found it exhausting and frustrating.
 But I dreaded building one from scratch more.
 For one, the existing model was built by a team of engineers, had undergone rigorous quality control, and was the foundation upon which an entire phase of the project was engineered.
 In other words, I was not sure I'd do any better than this team.
 And two, it's been years since I built one from ground up, and so it was going to test my rusty skills, and it would hammer my confidence if I failed.